 Helping make a lasting impact, where and when you can.

 Have you struggled with weight since you were a kid?
-You can imagine everything these children are facing daily.
-There are ways that we can reach out and help spread a healthy message in our communities.
+You can imagine what obese children have to face on a daily basis.
+The good news is there are ways we can support obese children and help spread the right messages in our communities, like:

-Help kids like KeAnna, Davion, Emily and Moy get healthy at school with fun exercise, positive messaging, and nutrition and wellness education built into their schedule every day!
-Donate now to Bite Size’s favorite non-profit dedicated to fighting childhood obesity in school: My School in Motion!
+Helping KeAnna, Davion, Emily, and Moy get healthy at school with fun exercises, positive messaging, nutrition and wellness education built into their schedule every day by donating to Bite Size’s favorite non-profit dedicated to fighting childhood obesity in school: My School in Motion!

-The opportunity to help can start in your own backyard.
-A quick search for “healthy school initiatives” found a local solution.
-The Sonoma County Healthy Students Initiative helps early care and schools promote health and well being through increasing physical activity and healthy eating.
+The opportunity to help kids can also begin in your backyard.
+When I performed a quick internet search for “healthy school initiatives” I discovered a local solution where I can help.
+I found the Sonoma County Healthy Students Initiative.
+They assist local schools to promote health and well-being through increased physical activity and healthy eating.

 What a great dream to help kids fight childhood obesity so they might live a long, healthy and happy life!